-CXCR4 and ACKR3 Homomerization.
-CXCR4 is known to potentially form dimers, and in accordance, it has been crystallized as a homodimer in the presence of various ligands (Wu et al., 2010; Qin et al., 2015).
+CXCR4 is known to potentially form dimers and, in accordance, it has been crystallised as a homodimer in the presence of various ligands (Wu et al., 2010; Qin et al., 2015).
 There is also evidence that CXCR4 might form higher-order oligomers, demonstrated using bimolecular fluorescence complementation (Armando et al., 2014).
-A FRET signal between CXCR4cyan fluorescent protein and CXCR4-YFP could be detected in intact tumor cells, and when the energy transfer was decreased, by depletion of cholesterol in lipid rafts or using a transmembrane (TM) 4 peptide analog, tumor cells significantly lost their capacity to migrate toward CXCL12.
-Although the decrease in FRET signal does not necessarily imply a disruption of the homomer, it does suggest that changing the conformation of a CXCR4 homomer can influence signaling (Wang et al., 2006).
-The observation of ligand-induced conformational changes within the CXCR4 homodimer unit was also reported prior to this work (Percherancier et al., 2005).
-In addition, pertussis toxin treatment reduced the amount of CXCR4 oligomers detected by single-molecule microscopy, suggesting that these oligomers play a role in G protein-mediated signaling.
-In the same study, it was shown that CXCR4 dimers also have more tendency to internalize than monomers (Ge et al., 2017).
-However, as stated previously in the Introduction, increasing CXCR4 expression levels could also increase the amount of homomers present, which should be accounted for when using transfected cell lines.
-Meanwhile, using single-molecule microscopy, at very low expression levels, CXCR4 was predominantly present in a monomeric state, and increasing its expression levels led to a higher degree of
+A FRET signal between CXCR4-CFP and CXCR4-YFP could be detected in intact tumour cells and when the energy transfer was decreased, by depletion of cholesterol in lipid rafts or using a transmembrane (TM) 4 peptide analogue, tumour cells significantly lost their capacity to migrate towards CXCL12.
+Although the decrease in FRET signal does not necessarily imply a disruption of the homomer, it does suggest that changing the conformation of a CXCR4 homomer can influence signalling (Wang et al., 2006).
+The observation of ligand-induced conformational changes within the CXCR4 homodimer unit was also reported prior to this work (Percheranier et al., 2005).
+In addition, pertussis toxin treatment reduced the amount of CXCR4 oligomers detected by single molecule microscopy, suggesting that these oligomers play a role in G protein-mediated signalling.
+In the same study, it has been shown that CXCR4 dimers also have more tendency to internalise than monomers (Ge et al., 2017).
+However, as stated previously in the introduction, increasing CXCR4 expression levels could also increase the amount of homomers present, which should be accounted for when using transfected cell lines.
+Meanwhile, using single molecule microscopy, at very low expression levels, CXCR4 was predominantly present in a monomeric state, and increasing its expression levels led to a higher degree of oligomers.
+This could suggest that higher-order oligomers might be present in cancer cells, where CXCR4 is expressed abundantly (Lao et al., 2017), which is consistent with the involvement of dimers in migration (Wang et al., 2006).
+Recently, also nanoclusters of CXCR4 have been observed in Jurkat T-cells using single molecule tracking and super resolution microscopy (Martínez-Muñoz et al., 2018).
+CXCL12 promoted the formation of these nanoclusters by decreasing the amount of monomers and dimers.
+The disruption of these nanoclusters using a TM6 analogue strongly impaired CXCR4 functioning, suggesting that not only dimers, but also bigger clusters of CXCR4 might be involved in signalling.
+Co-expression of cluster of differentiation 4 (CD4) or inhibition of the actin cytoskeleton reduced the size of CXCR4 nanoclusters and hence reduced the Ca2+ flux (Martínez-Muñoz et al., 2018).
+So, the presence of CD4 in the cellular system seems to be important when interpreting the signalling outcome mediated via CXCR4.